The Vixen (drag queen)

-The Vixen is the stage name of Anthony Taylor, an American drag performer, best known for competing on the tenth season of RuPaul's Drag Race and placing seventh.
-Her appearance on the show was notable for raising a conversation around racial dynamics both among her fellow drag queens and in the show’s fandom.
+The Vixen is the stage name of Anthony Prince Taylor, an American drag performer, best known for competing on the tenth season of RuPaul's Drag Race and placing seventh.
+Her appearance on the show was notable for raising a conversation around racial dynamics both among her fellow drag queens and in the show's fandom.
 She is the founder of Black Girl Magic, a drag show consisting of only African-American queens.
 In August 2020, she released Commercial Break, her debut album.

 Early life

 Taylor was born to Sheri Jones.
 He started doing drag at a local bar called the Jeffery Pub in April 2013.
 His drag mother is Savannah Westbrooke.
 The drag name "The Vixen" comes from his love of 1920s vintage wear, and the word "vixen" comes in those searches.